kyle-foral/c0323-code-solutions/es6-classes/es6-classes-quiz-notes.md

 - What are JavaScript classes?
 Classes themselves are normal JavaScript values as well, and have their own prototype chains.
 - When would you want to use a class?
-They are rarely used and only for paradigm in software development
+They are rarely used and only for paradigm in software development.
+When you want to extend a class functionality.
 - How do you declare a class?
-By writing Class
+By writing Class keyword then Classname then {}.
 - How do you inherit from another class? extends
 - Why would you want to inherit from another class?
-To pull it's properties and methods
+To pull it's properties and methods.
+Reuse code so we don't need to rewrite it each time.
 - How do you add methods and properties to a class?
-Super()
+Declare classes inside the body.

 ## Notes